K010208/AI-Vision-Quality-Inspection/README.md

 Inference speed: ~1.25 FPS (CPU)

 This performance is consistent with expected Faster R-CNN behavior on non-accelerated hardware.
+Task 3 Note: A detailed design approach for a custom Vision-Language Model (VLM) for PCB inspection is discussed conceptually and can be extended as future work based on deployment constraints
 Notes on Evaluation

 The model architecture and pipeline are fully implemented from scratch.